ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 ## The AWS side (again)
 In the VPC service of AWS go to `Peering Connections`.
-You will a new peering request with stats `Pending Acceptance`.
+You will notice a new peering request with status `Pending Acceptance`.
 <div style="text-align: center;" >
   <img src="/img/2020-02-17-Combining-MongoDB-Atlas-and-AWS-Lambda/10-aws-peering-connection-request.png" width="80%" height="80%">
 </div>